splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-configuration.md

     in snmp `em_logs` and metrics in `em_metrics` index.

 ### Inventory
-\* You can change the inventory contents in values.yaml, in scheduler inventory field, ex.:
+\* You can change the inventory contents in `config_values.yaml`, in scheduler inventory field, ex.:
 ```
+files:
+  scheduler:
-  inventory:
+    inventory: |
-    content: |-
+      host,version,community,profile,freqinseconds
       10.0.101.22,2c,public,basev1,300
 ```
 Where 10.0.101.22 is a host IP.